girliemac/slack-httpstatuscats/README.md

 # HTTP Status Cats Bot for Slack
+> :sparkles: *Updated September 2018*

+This is a revised version of my 2-year-old article.

+Since I wrote the original tutorial two years ago, there have been a lot of changes-- first, I am now a Slack employee (nice, right?) also, Slack Platform team has made significant upgrade with the API by introducing a lot of new features including new OAuth token model and security features.
+I re-wrote the tutorial to hopefully help developers who previously have worked with Slack APIs and want to update your apps with the new features, as well as a new Slack!

-> :sparkles: *Updated September 2018: This is a revised version of the previously written tutorial from Ovtober 2016.
-As Slack has introduced the workspace app (currently in beta), this tutorial and the code samples have been updated using the new token model!
-All the changes from the previous version of this example, read the [DIFF.md](DIFF.md)*
+All the changes from the previous version of this example, read the [diff.md](diff.md)*

 *Learn more about the workspace app at the [Slack API doc](https://api.slack.com/workspace-apps-preview).*